 Complete clinical evaluation

 Complete neurologic examination is done as soon as the patient is sufficiently stable.
 Infants and children should be examined carefully for retinal hemorrhages, which may indicate shaken baby syndrome.
-Funduscopic examination in adults may disclose traumatic retinal detachment and absence of retinal venous pulsations due to elevated intracranial pressure (ICP), but examination may be normal despite brain injury.
+Funduscopic examination in adults may disclose traumatic retinal detachment and/or absence of retinal venous pulsations due to elevated intracranial pressure (ICP), but examination may be normal despite brain injury.

 Concussion is diagnosed when loss of consciousness or memory lasts < 6 hours and symptoms are not explained by brain injury seen on neuroimaging.

 Diffuse axonal injury (DAI) is suspected when loss of consciousness exceeds 6 hours and microhemorrhages are seen on CT or MRI.